Earthfiredrake/SWL-Cartographer/README.md

 ## Change Log

+Version Next
++ Fixed the bug with icon not staying with UI edit mode overlay
++ More lore added in KD

 Version 0.0.5-alpha
 + Most lore locations in Agartha KM, KD added as continuing stress test
   + All locations added have been verified with LoreHound, and should be fixed location placed or triggered lore (some drops might have ended up in by accident)